Mina & Bryte’s ‘See Something’ gets a gqom-inspired General C’mamane remix

 The now five-year old festival began as a small-scale affair set in the city of Tilburg, 50 miles from Amsterdam.
 Still showcasing a number of international acts such as A$AP Ferg, Young Thug and Travis Scott, it’s now metamorphosed into a behemoth-sized event located in Beekse Bergen safari park situated right outside the city.
-For three days, the outdoor venue transforms into the ultimate hiphop getaway with over 32,500 visitors a day and over 60 live acts, this year alone including A$AP Rocky, Giggs, Junglepussy, Yxng Bane, AJ Tracey, Denzel Curry, Rejjie Snow and many more.
+For three days, the outdoor venue transforms into the ultimate hip-hop getaway with over 32,500 visitors a day and over 60 live acts, this year alone including A$AP Rocky, Giggs, Junglepussy, Yxng Bane, AJ Tracey, Denzel Curry, Rejjie Snow and many more.

 With the sun striking down on you for the majority of the day and having attended a handful of moshpit-driven sets, the day naturally begins to feel a bit long and tiring, however what seemed to reboot me every time was when I stumbled across Dutch acts performing in the vicinity.
-From their unparalleled energy, catchy melodies and insane crowd response, I was blown away by the quality of the performances and how much this homegrown-style created from a language i don’t understand in the slightest, moved me.
-These acts alone are worth a trip up to Tilburg!
+From their unparalleled energy, catchy melodies and insane crowd response, I was blown away by the quality of the performances and how much this homegrown-style created from a language I don’t understand in the slightest, moved me.
+These acts alone are worth the trip to Tilburg.

-Moving on, it was great to see such consistency throughout everyone’s performances, nobody was truly disappointing and to my surprise many of my expectations turned into pleasant surprises.
-From Juice Wrld’s pristine delivery to A$AP Rocky’s mind-boggling staging, the energy throughout was unique and despite a number of last minute cancellations, the festival managed to maintain an impeccable organisation and deliver a quality event showcasing the large palette of talent and sounds that constitute today’s hip hop.
+Moving on, it was great to see such consistency throughout everyone’s performances.
+Nobody was truly disappointing and, to my surprise, many of my expectations turned into pleasant surprises.
+From Juice Wrld’s pristine delivery to A$AP Rocky’s mind-boggling staging, the energy throughout was unique and despite a number of last minute cancellations, the festival managed to maintain an impeccable organisation and deliver a quality event showcasing the large palette of talent and sounds that constitute today’s hip-hop.

-Watch the madness below.
+Watch the madness via WOO HAH!’s aftermovie:

 Listen to Dummy’s curated playlists on Spotify.